ga-curriculum/flask-react-crud-app-group-project/project-github-repo-and-deployed-app-links-deliverable/README.md

 During project week, your team will deploy the project so that others are able to use it on the internet!
 The back-end and front-end applications will be deployed separately.

-Follow the [tktk Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/tktk/) to deploy your back-end Flask application.
+Follow the [Flask Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/flask-deployment/) to deploy your back-end Flask application.

 Follow the [React Front-End Deployment guide](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/universal-resources/deployment/react-front-end-deployment/) to deploy your front-end React application.